uidaholib/spec-docs/content/introduction/scope.md

 Photographs are a significant primary source type within Spec holdings and as such large collections have been catalogued as distinct record sets using the designation Photograph Group.

+#### Small MGs

+Some collections are very small (i.e. one item in one folder).
+When those are processed, they are given a Small Manuscript Group identifier that start with the number **5** and shelved in the Small MG storage area.

+For example, MG 5831 is the [Isabel Miller Sci-Fi collection](https://archiveswest.orbiscascade.org/ark:80444/xv250330) consisting of 3 items in one folder.

 #### International Jazz Collection

 In 2007, the Lionel Hampton Jazz Festival's archival holdings were transferred to Spec.
 At that time [International Jazz Collection](https://www.ijc.uidaho.edu/) was added to Spec priorities.